PaulGreer1/CV_295797_JunSoftDev/README.md

 This is a powerful Linux-Apache-MySQL-PHP (LAMP) website with tools for membership, customer relationship management (CRM), brochure, financials, etc..
 I use my own proprietary PHP-based model-view-controller (MVC) system.
 Take it, install it, enjoy it!

-This repository will start you off with the following website:
+The repository will start you off with the following website:

 https://www.ukappcoder.com/index.php